top of page

 PhD Student (Dept of Pharm & Tox)

 Levon received his BSc from the University of Toronto.
 He is working to understand the mechanisms by which animals protect themselves against a deleterious class of drugs called cationic amphiphilic drugs (or CADs).
-In Levon's first two years in the Roy Lab, he is already a co-first author on a 2022 eLife paper and a co-author on a second paper in revision.
+In Levon's first two years in the Roy Lab, he is already a co-first author on a 2022 eLife paper and is a co-author on our PLoS Genetics paper.

 Screen Shot 2022-02-22 at 4.37_edited.jpg